kak79/CLI-PROJECT/README.md

 Installation Instructions:  Clone CLI-PROJECT repository.</br> Type the following in your terminal or command prompt window:</br>gem install dotenv</br>bundler install</br>bin/run

-Contributer's Guide:  Thank you to https://www.pexels.com/ for the API </br>Thank you to httparty, json, and pry from http://www.rubygems.org/
+Contributer's Guide:  Thank you to https://www.pexels.com/ for the API </br>Thank you to httparty, dotenv and pry from http://www.rubygems.org/

 License:  https://opensource.org/licenses/MIT